soen387-fall2016/erm-dataservice/erm-dataservice-server/README.md

 ### Database
 The service uses an embedded H2 database when running the ```bootRun``` and ```test``` tasks.
 This is only an in-memory database, so nothing is persisted.
-When the project is built as a JAR, it can be run with the CLI flags ```--spring.profiles.active=prod --spring.datasource.password=<mysql-password>``` to run using an existing MySQL/MariaDB database.
+When the project is built as a JAR, it can be run with the CLI flags ```--spring.profiles.active=prod --spring.datasource.password=<mysql-password> --spring.datasource.url=<mysql-url> --spring.datasource.username=<mysql-user>``` to run using an existing MySQL/MariaDB database.

 ### API
 Spring Boot is also set up to expose all of the entites as REST API endpoints automatically.